CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 DNS server (or the DNS tool of your provider) and you're ready to go.

-Do you already have private and public key pairs, and do you now want SMTPeter to generate new pairs?
+Do you already have private and public key pairs, and do you now want SMTPeter to use these?
 No problem, you can use the dashboard to upload your existing keys as well.